avocadoali/REST-BEST/README.md

 # Restaurant Bestell Webseite (REST-BEST)

 This is a copy of a repo I worked on.
-I make a copy because of a secret key for the heroku database.
+I had to make a copy because of a secret key for the heroku database.

 [Link to website](https://rest-best.herokuapp.com/)